 External Files Causing a WordPress 404 Error?

 WordPress assumes that it is responsible for every page on the site, and that there are no pages on the site that it doesn’t know about.
-Therefore, if you try to browse to a page that WP doesn’t know about, it sends you a 404 error page instead.
-This is fine so long as you don’t create any pages outside of WordPress.
+If you try to browse to a page that WP doesn’t know about, it sends you a 404 error page instead.
+This is what you want it to do, so long as you don’t create any pages outside of WordPress.

-A problem arises when you create a page that WP doesn’t know about.
-As far as WP is concerned, it doesn’t exist, so it puts a 404 error in the http header, but the page does exist, so the server sends the page with the 404 error.
+But a problem arises when you do want to create a page that WP doesn’t know about.
+When you visit the page, WP checks the database and finds that it doesn’t exist, so it puts a 404 error in the http header, but the page does exist, so Apache sends the page with the 404 error.
 This behavior seemed to cause some problems with some versions of IE but none with Firefox.
 It did, however, result in a 404 header being given to Googlebot, so that non-WordPress pages would incorrectly show up in Google Sitemaps as Not Found.

-To get around this problem, I’ve found that requiring a different file, wp-config.php, and selecting specific functions for use in the page results in a page that can use all of the desired tags and theme elements and also sends the correct header code: HTTP Status Code: HTTP/1.1 200 OK
+To get around this problem and send the correct http header code: HTTP Status Code: HTTP/1.1 200 OK, I needed to require a different file, wp-config.php, and then select specific functions for use in the page. results in a page that can use all of the desired tags and theme elements and also sends the correct header code: HTTP Status Code: HTTP/1.1 200 OK

 <?php require('./wp-config.php');